 She was bestowed the title of empress in 1424 when her husband became emperor of the Ming dynasty.
 She then became Empress Dowager when her husband passed away already in 1425.
 This title changed to Grand Empress Dowager when her grandson, the Zhengtong Emperor, ascended the throne in 1435.

 She was a powerful and influential woman, who played a significant and stabilizing role in the two reigns that followed that of her husband.
-Notably the reign of her grandson, emperor Zhengtong, was at first peaceful and prosperous -not least due to her guiding hand.
+Notably the reign of her grandson, the Zhengtong Emperor, was at first peaceful and prosperous -not least due to her guiding hand.
 Empress Zhang died in 1442 and was entombed in Xianling.

 As was still customary at the time, 10 concubines were buried in Xianling along with the Hongxi Emperor and Empress Zhang.
 They were among others Noble Consort Gongsu and consorts Zhenjingjing, Gongjingchong, Gongxishun, Hui'anli and Zhenhuisu.
 This horrific custom of immolation would survive another few years.

 Xianling has never been opened and has likely not been robbed.
-Considering the frugality of the Hongxi Emperor there may also not be a lot of loot to be found inside the burial chamber?
+Considering the frugality of the Hongxi Emperor there may also not be a lot to loot inside the burial chamber.